-R3(config)# crypto ipsec transform-set ESP-TUNNEL esp-3des esp-sha-hmac employs on the data packets sent through the IPsec tunnel.
+The IPsec transform set specifies the cryptographic algorithms and functions (transforms) that a router employs on the data packets sent through the IPsec tunnel.
 These algorithms include the encryption, encapsulation, authentication, and data integrity services that IPsec can apply.

 Step 6: Define interesting traffic.